Upper School Curriculum

 Statistics with College Math Prep

-The purpose of Statistics with College Math Prep is to introduce students to the major concepts and tools for collecting, organizing, analyzing and drawing conclusions from data, as well as revisit key Algebra concepts.
-Statistics topics include design of observational studies and experiments, probability, random variables, sampling distributions and statistical inference with lessons presented using the SMART board.
-Algebra topics include factoring, exponential functions, logarithmic functions, and trigonometry functions.
-Students also use the TI-84 Plus graphing calculator, Fathom™ statistical software and Web-based Java applets to investigate statistical and algebraic concepts.
-Students are not required to memorize statistical formulas, but they are expected to use them proficiently.
+The purpose of Statistics with College Math Prep is to introduce students to the major concepts and tools for collecting, organizing, analyzing and drawing conclusions from data, as well as revisit key algebra concepts.
+Statistics topics include the design of observational studies and experiments, probability, random variables, sampling distributions and statistical inference.
+Algebra topics include factoring, exponential functions, logarithmic functions and trigonometry functions.
+Students also use the TI-84 Plus graphing calculator, Fathom™ statistical software and web-based Java applets to investigate statistical and algebraic concepts.
+Students are not required to memorize statistical formulas but are expected to use them proficiently.

 Precalculus